Laura Ferrarese: Research

 Laura Ferrarese's work has earned her the opportunity to spearhead projects using facilities such as the Hubble Space Telescope and the Canada-France-Hawaii Telescope.
 Her work concentrates on the masses of supermassive black holes and the stellar velocity dispersions of their host galaxies, and how they affect each other.
 She has also researched active galactic nuclei, galaxy dynamics and scaling relations, the extragalactic distance scale and the expansion rate of the Universe.
 In her work, Ferrarese uses data from ground and space-based observatories, including the Hubble Space Telescope (HST), the Chandra X-ray Observatory and the Canada-France-Hawaii Telescope (CFHT).

-According to the SAO/NASA Astrophysics Data System, she has published 177 peer reviewed papers, which have collected over 20,000 citation.
+According to the SAO/NASA Astrophysics Data System, she has published 177 peer reviewed papers, which have collected over 20,000 citations.
 Her h-index is 66.

 Ferrarese is currently a vice president of the International Astronomical Union (IAU) and she is serving on the board of directors of the Canada-France-Hawaii Telescope.
 From 2012 to 2014, she served as president of the Canadian Astronomical Society (CASCA).
 Ferrarese has also served on the board of directors for the Association of Universities for Research in Astronomy (AURA) and she has chaired the AURA Oversight Council for Gemini (AOC-G), among other appointments.